How Purina used a branded experience with Alexa to play the “Beggin’ Boogie”

-The song and voice landing page on Alexa are part of a new Purina campaign with Amazon Ads to connect with customers and their pets, and get them to play with each other using audio ads.
+The song and branded experience with Alexa are part of a new Purina campaign with Amazon Ads to connect with customers and their pets, and get them to play with each other using audio ads.
 As McGillivray explained, Beggin’ is already successful on Amazon, and this campaign was an effort to build the brand in a way that isn’t explicitly transaction-driven.

-“Of course, many of the people who engage with the voice landing page have bought Beggin’ before,” McGillivray says.
+“Of course, many of the people who engage with the branded experience with Alexa have bought Beggin’ before,” McGillivray says.
 “This campaign helped us reach new customers and remind people that having a pet is so much fun.”